Guy Parmelin

-Guy Bernard Parmelin (/fr/; born 9 November 1959) is a Swiss Federal Councillor and head of the Department of Economic Affairs, Education and Research.
-A member of the Swiss People's Party (SVP/UDC), he has been a member of the Federal Council since 2016, and has led the Department of Economic Affairs, Education and Research since 2019.
+Guy Bernard Parmelin (/fr/; born 9 November 1959) is a Swiss politician and viticulturist who has been a member of the Federal Council since 2016.
+A member of the Swiss People's Party (SVP/UDC), he is currently the president of Switzerland for 2026, having previously served as president in 2021 and as vice president in 2020 and 2025.
+Parmelin has also led the Department of Economic Affairs, Education and Research since 2019.
 He previously led the Department of Defence, Civil Protection and Sports between 2016 and 2018.
-He served as president of Switzerland in 2021 and is currently serving as the vice president since 2025, having previously served as vice president of Switzerland in 2020.

 Early life and education

 Parmelin was born 9 November 1959 in Bursins, the oldest of three children, to Richard Parmelin, a farmer and winegrower, and Jeannine Parmelin (née Favre; 1939–2020).
-His siblings are; Christophe Parmelin and Valérie Cottet (née Parmelin).
+His siblings are Christophe Parmelin and Valérie Cottet (née Parmelin).

-He completed his Matura in 1977 and then completed a diploma in agriculture at the Cantonal Agricultural College Marcelin in Morges.
+He completed his Gymnasium Matura in 1977 and then completed a diploma in agriculture at the Cantonal Agricultural College Marcelin in Morges.
 In 1985, he completed a master's degree in viticulture.